harwoodjp/s3-music-player/README.md

 ## Refactor motivation and goals

-* Reorganizing to a more general, extensible architecture.
+* Reorganize to a more general, extensible architecture
-* Making data retrieval procedures generic, allowing multiple data sources.
+* Make data retrieval procedures generic to allow multiple data sources
-* Bringing in Express for smoother routing and baked-in optimizations
+* Bring in Express for smoother routing and baked-in optimizations
+* UI will consist of (a) React application(s)
+	* Client-side routing will allow us to do more without rendering new pages
-* UI will be a set of React applications.
-Client-side routing + relocating UI logic to components will tidy the code base.
+	* Relocating UI logic to components will tidy the code base significantly